LISTEN TO MY LATEST PODCAST EPISODE

 Typically, larger measurements will have larger tolerances, and smaller measurements will have smaller tolerances, like the example above.

-Mostly done by technical designers, it involves determining the specific measurements for each point in your garment across your chosen size range.
+Mostly done by technical designers or pattern makers / cutters, it involves determining the specific measurements for each point in your garment across your chosen size range.
 This step ensures that your designs fit perfectly for every customer, no matter their size.

-I’d love to give you a direct guide on this except there is NONE.
+There is no one-size-fits-all answer to this.
 Each garment is unique so you have to take time to analyze the key features, style lines, and any design details that may affect the fit across different sizes.

 Ask yourself, if I’m the one constructing this garment, what POMs will I need to make it accurate?

 Of course, there are also a few guides out there that you can use as a starting point.
-I’d say The Spec Manual by Michele Wesen Bryant and Diane DeMers is a great reference (and only one that I know of!) to help you start making specs for your garment.
-If you want a quick intro, I also have a review of the book!
+The Spec Manual by Michele Wesen Bryant and Diane DeMers is a great reference (and only one that I know of!) to help you start making specs for your garment.

-Accurate measurements are an absolute must, as they lay the foundation for seamless grading across different sizes.
+Accurate measurements lay the foundation for seamless grading across different sizes.
 Make sure to cover all your POMs and input the correct values for each one.

-While some seasoned technical designers create their measurements from scratch, it’s also a common practice to use reference garments when creating measurements for a new design.
-This way, you’re not Einsteining your way while creating measurement specs.
+While some seasoned technical designers create their measurements from scratch, it’s also common to use existing garments for reference when creating measurements for a new design.

 Pro-tip: In the fashion industry, it’s a common practice to start from the middle size when creating graded specs.
 For example, if you are making a garment across a size range of small, medium, and large.
 Using the middle size, medium, ensures that you have a well-balanced starting point for scaling both up and down.